N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Do Indian hires really need N2?
 Field reality

-When hiring Indian IT engineers, the biggest debate is how to set Japanese-language requirements.
-In April 2026, the Engineer/Specialist in Humanities/International Services visa review guidelines were revised, and some cases now require proof of CEFR B2 (about N2).
-However, legal requirements and the Japanese actually needed on site do not always match.
-This article examines the N2 standard against real workplace conditions.
+When considering hiring Indian IT engineers, the biggest debate is how to set the Japanese language requirement.
+On April 15, 2026, the screening guidelines for the Engineer/Specialist in Humanities/International Services visa were officially revised, and applicants mainly doing language-related work now need proof of CEFR B2 (equivalent to N2).
+However, it has been officially confirmed that technical roles such as IT engineers are not directly covered.
+Legal requirements and the Japanese skills actually needed on the job do not always match.
+This article examines the N2 standard from the perspective of real workplace needs.
+[Updated April 15, 2026]

 Cases with major impact

-Among Japanese learners in India, only a limited number reach N2 level.
-Programs in India to obtain N2 do exist, but they usually require 1.5-2 years or more of study.
+Among Indian Japanese learners, only a limited number reach N2 level.
+Programs at Japanese-language schools in India do exist, but they usually take 1.5 to 2 years or more to complete.

 How to handle candidates without N2

-How to handle candidates without N2: options companies should consider.
+How should candidates without N2 be handled for positions requiring N2?
+Here are the options companies should consider.

-• Check the candidate's JLPT schedule during selection: plan hiring by counting back from the next test date and result date
+• Check JLPT/BJT test schedules when screening candidates: Build the hiring plan by working backward from the next test date and result announcement date

-• Support N2 acquisition between offer and visa application: include Japanese study support through agencies like Phinx
+• Support N2 acquisition between offer and visa application: Include Japanese-learning support through an agency like Phinx

-However, simply stating "no Japanese used" is not enough.
-If actual work differs from the application, it may be grounds for residence status revocation, so job design must match reality.
+However, simply stating formally that it is "not a language-related role" is not enough.
+If there is a mismatch between the actual work and the application, it may become grounds for revocation of residence status, so the role must match the real duties.

 Related articles